mvolkmann/blog/src/flutter.md

 | `recognizer` | `GestureRecognizer` object such as a `TapGestureRecognizer`          |
 | `style`      | `TextStyle` object (described earlier)                               |

-TODO: Does the text color default to the background color causing it to be
+If the `style` argument is omitted or doesn't specify a color, the text is invisible.
-TODO: invisible and fixed by specifying a color in the `style` argument?
+It's possible that the color defaults to the background color, but I haven't found any documentation to confirm this.

 Classes that extend `InlineSpan` include `TextSpan` and `WidgetSpan`.
 `TextSpan` objects represent a tree of text and